 Bandits attack a wagonload of convicts, and only a sergeant, his daughter, and seven sadistic prisoners survive.
 The sergeant must get his prisoners to their destination while a web of lies, greed, and betrayal unfolds.

-A cavalry troop is escorting a wagonload of convicts on their way to prison is being escorted through the mountains by a cavalry troop.
-They are attacked by a bandit gang, and only a sergeant, his beautiful young daughter and an assortment of seven sadistic, murderous prisoners survive, and they are left without horses or a wagon.
-The sergeant must find a way to get his prisoners to their destination while protecting his daughter, watching out for the still pursuing bandits and trying to determine which one of the prisoners was the man who raped and murdered his wife.Written by
+A cavalry troop is escorting a wagonload of convicts on their way to prison through the mountains when they are attacked by a bandit gang.
+Only a sergeant, his beautiful young daughter, and an assortment of seven sadistic, murderous prisoners survive, and they are left without horses or a wagon.
+The sergeant must find a way to get his prisoners to their destination while protecting his daughter, watching out for the still-pursuing bandits, and trying to determine which prisoner is the man who raped and murdered his wife.Written by

 6 of 8 people found this review helpful.